-Felicia Marcus, Executive Vice President, Trust for Public Land: I think it’s valuable on one level to be inspired by all that’s going on.
+Felicia Marcus, Chair, State Water Resources Control Board: I think it’s valuable on one level to be inspired by all that’s going on.
 But on another, very practical level, there are people here who know what the cutting edge is.
 By investing a couple of days in seeing what the cutting edge is, you save yourself months, if not years, of wasted time being stuck wherever you were, fighting to get onto the cutting edge of each of these things, wanting more.
 Otherwise, people sort of labor in the knowledge they can amass, having to go in depth.
 No one can be an expert on all of the issues.
 Another thing that is particularly useful about this meeting is that it brings together a bunch of sectors that rarely come together in the same meeting for any time.
 Generally, government meets with the private sector in meetings, and it meets with environmentalists or community groups in another meeting; it rarely meets with investors.
 That same lack of connection all together in one place happens so frequently.
 What you see is people are having these funny, separate conversations, but they don’t actually understand the economics or they don’t understand the sincere community concerns or they don’t really understand the legitimate concerns of government.
 Just in the energy of the hallway conversation, let alone the panels, you have people from all of those sectors looking at the same issue.
 This is exactly what we need if we’re going to make progress.

 Randy Truby, Senior Vice President, Toray Membrane USA: I think it’s interesting to see the whole broad spectrum of what different people are doing in different corporations.
 We may be taking different tacks, and even working in different arenas like air and water and automobiles and alternative fuels, but most of us have to go through the same hurdles to get where we’re going, even though we’re doing something different.
 I think that’s beneficial.
 I met a couple of executives and companies that are trying to do what we’re doing, and I think that’s also helpful.
 Networking for me is a real benefit, and I listen to what the other people are talking about and saying, and that gives me a good perspective.